CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 | Windows          | CI-tested with Strawberry Perl 5.40 and 5.42            |

 :::
-Most command-line users can install from CPAN.
-Docker provides a reproducible CLI or API environment.
-From version 0.35, native desktop installers package the graphical application and its private Perl runtime.
+Choose the installation for the interface you intend to use. **Non-containerized and Docker installations are command-line environments**; Docker can also run the HTTP(s) API.
+The Desktop Application has separate native installers that include a private Perl runtime.

 <div className="convertInstallGrid">
   <Link className="convertInstallCard" to="/download-and-installation/non-containerized">
-    <span className="convertCardLabel">Local</span>
+    <span className="convertCardLabel">CLI · Local</span>
-    <h3>Non-containerized installation</h3>
+    <h3>Non-containerized CLI</h3>
     <p>Use CPAN, GitHub, Conda, or an existing Perl environment to run `convert-pheno` directly.</p>
   </Link>
   <Link className="convertInstallCard" to="/download-and-installation/docker-based">
-    <span className="convertCardLabel">Container</span>
+    <span className="convertCardLabel">CLI · Container</span>
-    <h3>Docker installation</h3>
+    <h3>Docker CLI</h3>
-    <p>Use a prebuilt environment for CLI conversions, the HTTP(s) API, and reproducible runs.</p>
+    <p>Use a prebuilt command-line environment for reproducible conversions or the HTTP(s) API.</p>
   </Link>
   <Link className="convertInstallCard" to="/graphical-interface">
     <span className="convertCardLabel">Desktop</span>